 One of French Polynesia’s best kept secrets is one of those places that’ll make you believe in paradise.
 Huahine is an island where time ticks by slowly, where emerald bays open up to a pristine lagoon and where ancient Polynesian temples create an ‘open air museum’.
 Known locally as ‘the Garden of Eden’, take your time to slowly explore the lush island.
-Somewhere out there is white sand beach that’s waiting to be discovered.
-I spent a full week in Huahine while backpacking across the South Pacific islands for six months.
 Here’s a sample 4 days in Huahine itinerary which combines a bit of relaxing with a whole lot of discovery!

 Day 1: Exploring Fare & Relaxing On The Beach

 Spend your first day in Huahine in and around the main village of Fare, and experience local life in Huahine.
 Alternatively, book a scuba dive outing with Mahana Dive or Pacific Blue Adventure.
 You can also hire a local guide and explore the far side of Huahine, though we’ll road trip there on day three.

 Laid Back Huahine has one town, and though there’s nothing special about it, it’s one of the most charming towns in the South Pacific.
 Fare has everything you could possibly need for your vacation in paradise while saving a few tricks up its sleeve.
 Stroll along ‘main street’ in the morning hours and watch locals arrive on tiny speedboats from the neighboring villages.
 They might be after some gasoline, some grocery shopping, or maybe just catching up with friends.

 Mornings are also the best time to stock up on fresh fruits and vegetables and a packed lunch for the day.
 Locals set up stalls along the main road, selling fresh produce from their farms out in the lush valleys.